-Most of the standard events and most used custom conversions will already be available from this drop-down menu.
+Most of the standard conversion events are already available from this dropdown menu.
 Enter what you’re looking for in the search bar to see if you can find it (ex. comment, landing page view, link click, etc.).

-- If you can’t find the metric you’re looking for in this drop-down menu, then select the “Actions” metric.
+If you can’t find the metric you’re looking for in the metric dropdown menu, then select the “Actions” metric.

 A new drop-down menu will appear right beneath the first ones called “Specific Action Types”.
 Here you will be able to find the exact event or conversion you are looking for.

 However, some action types won’t have any names but will appear like this: “offsite_conversion.customXXXXXXX” or “onsite_conversion.customXXXXXXX”.
 In order to find to which event or conversion it is referring, go in your Facebook Events Manager and click on “Custom Conversions”.

 Look at the events or conversions IDs and look for the same IDs in the action types names in DashThis.

 The same steps can be used for four different metrics depending on what you want to measure:

 - Cost per Unique Action

 - People Taking Actions

 - Please note that for the event/conversion to appear, you must have valid data at some point in your Facebook Ads Manager account for this particular metric.